taobo0310/musicdl/docs/Clients.md

 [5SING Music](https://5sing.kugou.com/index.html) is a KuGou-affiliated online music platform where users can upload and discover original songs, covers, instrumentals, playlists, videos, and independent musicians.

-We can download the above music using FiveSingMusicClient.
+FiveSingMusicClient can be used to download music from the music platform mentioned above.

 Using FiveSingMusicClient does not require installing any extra command-line tools like ffmpeg or N_m3u8DL-RE.
 Simply run pip install musicdl and you can start using it right away.